TrailsNBrews/trails_n_brews_BE/README.md

     - Headers:
       - CONTENT_TYPE => application/json

+- /search_breweries
+  - Breweries by location
+    - GET search_breweries?location="latitude,longitude"
+      - Returns the nearest breweries to the location entered
+  - Breweries by name
+    - GET search_breweries?name="name_fragment"&count="number_of_results"
+      - Returns breweries in Colorado that closest match the name entered
+  - Brewery by ID
+    - GET search_breweries?id="brewery_id"
+      - Returns the exact match for a brewery with that ID

 See the [open issues](https://github.com/TrailsNbrews/trails_n_brews_BE/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>